comorment/containers/docker/README.md

 # Docker

-Build recipes for containers using [Docker](https://www.docker.com) and [Singularity](https://sylabs.io/singularity/).
+Build recipes for containers using [Docker](https://www.docker.com) and [Singularity](https://sylabs.io/singularity/) or [Apptainer](https://apptainer.org).

 ## Software versions

-Please confer and update accordingly the software version tables in the respective [singularity](./../singularity/README.md) files for each container.
+Please confer and update accordingly the software version tables in the respective [containers](./../containers/README.md) files for each container.

 ## Feedback

 If you face any issues, or if you need additional software, please let us know by creating an [issue](https://github.com/comorment/containers/issues/new).

+## Building notes

+We use [GitHub Actions](https://docs.github.com/en/actions) to automatically build the containers.
+The build process is defined in the corresponding [.github/workflows/docker_build*.yml](https://github.com/comorment/containers/tree/main/.github/workflows) files.
+In general, a created PR will trigger the build process and run the unit tests automatically.
+Resulting container files will be uploaded to the [GitHub packages](https://github.com/orgs/comorment/packages?repo_name=containers) when new Git tags are pushed on the main branch.

-## Note about NREC machine
+## Note about NREC machine (old)

 We use NREC machine to develop and build containers.
 NREC machine has small local disk (~20 TB) and a larger external volume attached (~400 TB)